 Schooling Temple Priests

-After four years of extensive pilot programs, the Nezer HaKodesh Institute for Kohanic Studies is actively schooling Jewish priests to perform Temple service.
+The Nezer HaKodesh Institute for Kohanic Studies is actively schooling Jewish priests to perform Temple service.

-Participants are being drawn from a registry of Cohanim prepared by the schools parent foundation, the Temple Institute in Jerusalem, which has already created nearly all of the vessels, furnishings, and priestly garments needed in a fully functioning Temple.
+Participants are being drawn from a registry of Cohanim prepared by the school’s parent foundation, the Temple Institute in Jerusalem, which has already created nearly all of the vessels, furnishings, and priestly garments needed in a fully functioning Temple.

 To register for study, one must be certified as having a clear patriarchal link to the priestly class, be born and raised in Israel, and have observed the laws of purity required by priests.

 Anyone who has made contact with a dead body or has come under the roof of a dead person is disqualified.
 Therefore, a Jew of Cohen descent who was born in a hospital, has visited hospitals, or has been to a cemetery (except for a close relative) is not eligible.

 The school is not only instructing students on the halakha (Torah law) that applies to priestly Temple service but also such specialized topics as “The Role and Application of Modern Technology in the Third Temple” and “The Mathematics of the Holy Temple.”
 Also included are courses on “Aspects of Engineering and Design” and “The Topography of the Temple Mount.”

 This instruction seems to suggest that the Cohanim are involved in the actual design and/or construction of the future Temple.